Acetoacetate decarboxylase: History

 Acetoacetate decarboxylase is an enzyme with major historical implications, specifically in World War I and in establishing the state of Israel.
-During the war the Allies needed pure acetone as a solvent for nitro-cellulose, a highly flammable compound that is the main component in gunpowder.
+During the war the Allies needed pure acetone as a solvent for nitrocellulose, a highly flammable compound that is the main component in gunpowder.
 In 1916, biochemist and future first president of Israel Chaim Weizmann was the first to isolate Clostridium acetobutylicum, a Gram-positive, anaerobic bacteria in which acetoacetate decarboxylase is found.
 Weizmann was able to harness the organism's ability to yield acetone from starch in order to mass-produce explosives during the war.
 This led the American and British governments to install the process devised by Chaim Weizmann in several large plants in England, France, Canada, and the United States.
 Through Weizmann's scientific contributions in World War I, he became close with influential British leaders educating them of his Zionist beliefs.
 One of them was Arthur Balfour, the man after whom the Balfour Declaration—the first document pronouncing British support in the establishment of a Jewish homeland—was named.

 The production of acetone by acetoacetate decarboxylase-containing or clostridial bacteria was utilized in large-scale industrial syntheses in the first half of the twentieth century.
 In the 1960s, the industry replaced this process with less expensive, more efficient chemical syntheses of acetone from petroleum and petroleum derivatives.
 However, there has been a growing interest in acetone production that is more environmentally friendly, causing a resurgence in utilizing acetoacetate decarboxylase-containing bacteria.
 Similarly, isopropanol and butanol fermentation using clostridial species is also becoming popular.